 - 3 tablespoons cocoa powder

-- 5 tablespoons date syrup (or other liquid sweetener)
+- 5 tablespoons date syrup (or another liquid sweetener)

 - 1 teaspoon vanilla